Samuel Dyer: Life in England

 He studied law and mathematics at Trinity Hall, Cambridge, but in 1823 he withdrew from University in his fifth term, refusing for conscience sake to declare himself a member of Church of England to graduate.
 While studying law, he read a pamphlet from his father's study, the "Memoir of Mrs. Charles Mead of the London Missionary Society in Travancore, India", which afterwards turned his thoughts to the missionary service that would occupy the rest of his life.
 The pamphlet consisted of sermon preached at Mrs. Mead's funeral, '’All for Christ and the Good of Souls'’, the text of which is taken from Rev. 12:11: "and they loved not their lives unto the death."

 In '’A Sketch of Mr. Dyer's Life and Character'’, his wife Maria would later write, "The reading of the pamphlet 'Memoir of Mrs. Mead' so powerfully impressed his mind with the importance of consecrating himself to missionary work, that when he began to study again, on Monday morning, he found he could not proceed; and every time he read this Memoir it had the same effect: so that at last he determined to give up the Bar, and devote himself to the work of Christ among the heathen."

 Dyer soon had opportunity to study the Chinese under Robert Morrison, who had returned on furlough.
 It was there that he met two aspiring female missionaries: Mary Ann Aldersey (the first female missionary to China), and Maria Tarn, whom he later married.

 In 1824 Dyer applied to the London Missionary Society.
 Then he joined the LMS seminary at Gosport, Hampshire, to study theology under Dr. David Bogue.
 His health began to suffer because of his intense regimen of study at Gosport, walking long distances to preach in villages on Sunday, and his habits of self-denial.
 He travelled to Islington to recuperate and study theology, Chinese, and the art of printing, punchcutting, and type-founding.

 Dyer also studied under John Pye Smith at Homerton.
 Smith combined missionary, philological, and scientific interests.

 Dyer then entered the London Missionary Society training centre at Hoxton where his chief attention was given to the Chinese language, reading the Chinese Bible for devotions.
 In 1827 Samuel Dyer was ordained at Paddington Chapel where he preached, taught and was commissioned as a missionary of the Gospel.

-He was married to Maria Tarn, eldest daughter of Joseph Tarn, Director of London Missionary Society, in London in 1827, and shortly afterward the newly wed couple set sail for what was then considered "Ultra-Ganges" India with the Ultra-Ganges Mission, where the only way to live and work among native Chinese could be obtained.
+He was married to Maria Tarn, eldest daughter of Joseph Tarn, Director of London Missionary Society, in London in 1827, and shortly afterward the newly wed couple set sail for what was then considered "Ultra-Ganges" India with the Ultra-Ganges Missions, where the only way to live and work among native Chinese could be obtained.
 Now it is in an area of Malaysia.
 It was also known as the "British Straits Settlement".
 Dyer had been ordained and commissioned on 20 February 1827 at Paddington Chapel, London.

 The inscription in remembrance of Samuel Dyer at Paddington Chapel read: